Central African Republic–China relations

-Central African Republic–People's Republic of China relations refer to the bilateral relations of the Central African Republic and the People's Republic of China.
+Central African Republic–China refer to the bilateral relations of the Central African Republic and the People's Republic of China.
 Diplomatic relations between China and the Central African Republic were established on September 29, 1964, when the CAR's government severed diplomatic relations with the Republic of China (Taiwan).
 The Central African Republic has an embassy in Beijing whilst China has an embassy in Bangui.

 History

 David Dacko established diplomatic relations on 29 September 1964, thereby cutting off relations with Taiwan.
 It is believed that France tacitly supported the 1966 coup by Jean-Bédel Bokassa because of Dacko's rapprochement to China.

 Following establishment of relations in 1964, when Jean-Bédel Bokassa came to power in 1966, he immediately switched the nation's recognition back to Taiwan and severed diplomatic ties with the government in Beijing, "accusing Chinese Communists of conspiring against his nation's interests".
 However, he again normalized relations with the People's Republic and visited Beijing in 1976.
 The Central African Republic switched its recognition back to Taiwan in 1991 under President André-Dieudonné Kolingba.
 Kolingba's successor, Ange-Félix Patassé, would switch the CAR's recognition back to the People's Republic of China in 1998, which remained the status quo in the following decades.
 Since 1998, China has delivered much foreign aid to the CAR, including doctors and civil engineers.
 Trade between China and the CAR has increased in the 2000s, and CAR President François Bozizé called for more Chinese investment in the country in 2009.

 The Chinese embassy in Bangui temporarily suspended its operations in 2013 after the fall of President Bozizé and the subsequent civil war, but as of 2016 it was reopened.

 The Central African Republic was one of 53 countries that backed the Hong Kong national security law at the United Nations in June 2020.
+The Central African Republic follows the one China principle.
+It recognizes the People's Republic of China as the sole government of China and Taiwan as an integral part of China's territory, and supports all efforts by the PRC to "achieve national reunification".
+The Central African Republic considers Hong Kong, Xinjiang and Tibet to be China's internal affairs.

 A Confucius Institute was inaugurated in Bangui in April 2023.